YijunBao/TUnCaT_paper_reproduction/TUnCaT archive/README.md

 # Citation
-If you use any part of this software in your work, please cite Bao et al. 2021.
+If you use any part of this software in your work, please cite:
+Bao, Y., E. Redington, A. Agarwal, and Y. Gong, Decontaminate traces from fluorescence calcium imaging videos using targeted nonnegative matrix factorization.
+Frontiers in Neuroscience (2021 (in press)).

 # Licensing and Copyright